MythicManiac/League-Scrambler/README.md

 ## Download

-Downloads can be found in the releases tab, or you can download the newset version [from here.](https://github.com/MythicManiac/League-of-Legends/releases/download/v1.0/League.Scrambler.v1.0.zip)
+Downloads can be found in the releases tab, or you can download the newest version [from here.](https://github.com/MythicManiac/League-of-Legends/releases/download/v1.0.1/League.Scrambler.v1.0.1.zip)

 ## Usage